 There are many common safety hazards at home.
 Some measures can be taken for the prevention of home hazards, to eliminate the risks of life-threatening incidents.
 These hazards can be physical hazards such as falls and slips to fire hazards at homes.
 Young children and senior citizens are more prone to getting hurt due to these common hazards at home.
 There is a list of safety hazards at home that should be avoided to keep the elderly safe.

-Professionals can be brought in for a home safety check to senior proof the homes to reduce the potential hazards and risks at home.
+Professionals can be brought in for a home safety check to senior-proof the homes to reduce the potential hazards and risks at home.
 These professionals can highlight and suggest changes that need to be done so that home safety is enhanced.
+Home care in Halton offers that the caregivers identify further hazards and work to correct them.

 Bathroom Safety Hazards and Fixes